The average consumer is enrolled in 13.4 loyalty programs, but only active in half of them.

 The opportunity to save money has become a base-level requirement for most consumer loyalty programs.
 However, the best programs develop a relationship based on individual (or at least segmented) customer needs.

-Loyalty research from 2017 found that customers think “offer[ing] personalized rewards” is the top thing that a loyalty program should be doing for them.
+Loyalty research found that customers think “offer[ing] personalized rewards” is the top thing that a loyalty program should be doing for them.
 This was ranked above the desire to have the program “recognize them when they make a purchase”.

 These results were pulled from surveying 600+ loyalty program participants in the US between 18-60+ years in age.